MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/protect-vm-workloads-azure-site-recovery.md

     ![Screenshot of Create Hyper-V site in Azure portal for Azure Stack HCI cluster resource.](../manage/media/azure-site-recovery/prepare-infra-5.png)

 1. Select an existing **Replication policy** or create new.
-This policy will be used to replicate your VM workloads.
+This policy is used to replicate your VM workloads.
 For more information, see [Replication policy](/azure/site-recovery/hyper-v-azure-tutorial#replication-policy).
 After the policy is created, select **OK**.

     ![Screenshot of Create replication policy in Azure portal for Azure Stack HCI cluster resource.](../manage/media/azure-site-recovery/prepare-infra-6.png)